-As a ritual tool, this symbol has adopted numerous forms depicted both
+As a ritual tool, this symbol has adopted numerous forms depicted

-curved horn form but that has changed and
+original actual curved horn form, but that has changed and

 fashioned out with other materials such as ceramics, wicker,

 stone, metal or wood.
 Presently, most Cornucopias take the form of

-horn shaped baskets.
+horn-shaped baskets.
 Today, the Horn of Plenty is used as a ritual

-offerings where cornucopias are filled
+offerings where cornucopias are filled with overflowing assorted

-In conclusion, this symbol was a powerful figure depicted in paintings
+In conclusion, this symbol was a powerful figure depicted in

-artworks.
+depicted in numerous artworks.
 This symbol still resonates with

 people to this day and its relevance to fruits, earthly prosperity

-and abundance remains relevant and unchanged across centuries.
+and abundance remain relevant and unchanged across centuries.

 Adkinson, R. (2009).
 Sacred symbols: A visual tour of world faith.
-New